 Botanical Art Camp

-This camp will give your child the opportunity to experience nature in a creative way.
+Join artist Rita Pazelli for this week of super fun young artist creativity.
+Experience nature and the gardens in your own creative way.
 Campers will learn different techniques of observations and fieldwork.
 They will collect and make pressed plant specimens, then sketch, draw and paint what they’ve found.
-Sketchbook, media choices, and matting for one piece of artwork included.
+Sketchbook, media choices, and matting and framing for one piece of artwork included.